seunghyun-m-kim/portfolio/README.md

 ### Data Warehouse and ETL Pipeline with AWS Redshift

-To test, run according to the project `README`.

 ---

 ### AWS Data Lake and ETL Pipeline with Spark

-To test, run according to the project `README`.

 ---